-This library offers the “thread local” for Python asyncio, also known as “task local”.
+This library is a compatibility wrapper of contextvars library introduced in Python 3.7, or its backport for Python 3.5 and 3.6.
+It offers the “thread local” for Python asyncio, also known as “task local”.

 import asyncio from aiocontextvars import ContextVar var = ContextVar('my_variable') async def main(): var.set('main') await sub() assert var.get() == 'sub' async def sub(): assert var.get() == 'main' var.set('sub') assert var.get() == 'sub' loop = asyncio.get_event_loop() loop.run_until_complete(main())